2i2c-org/infrastructure/docs/topic/jsonnet.md

 The [Jsonnet Tutorial](https://jsonnet.org/learning/tutorial.html) is a good place to learn the language.
 Just the basics should take you a long way.
 If you already know JSON and Python (particularly list comprehensions, dict comprehensions and string formatting with `%s`) you should find it familiar.

+The short [design](https://jsonnet.org/articles/design.html) page on the Jsonnet site is also helpful.

+## Import path when `deployer` renders `.jsonnet` files

+When the `deployer` renders `.jsonnet` files, it puts two directories in the import path of the command:

+1. The directory where the `.jsonnet` file being rendered lives
+2. The directory, under `config/clusters` where the cluster containing the support chart or the hub being rendered lives.

+This allows us to read other config files (in [YAML](https://jsonnet.org/ref/stdlib.html#std-parseYaml) or [JSON](https://jsonnet.org/ref/stdlib.html#std-parseJson) form) from either of those directories and avoid repetition.

+Each time the deployer renders `.jsonnet`, it will also print the exact command it is using for this rendering.
+That should also help you with debugging!